ranjodhsingh1729/ensmallen/doc/optimizers.md

 *An optimizer for [differentiable functions](#differentiable-functions).*

-A DeltaBarDelta variant that incorporates momentum and other modifications.
+A DeltaBarDelta variant that incorporates the following modifications:
+ - In the original DeltaBarDelta, the momentum term (delta_bar) is used solely for sign comparison with the current gradient and does not participate in the parameter update.
+In this modified variant, the momentum term (velocity) is directly used to update the parameters.
+ - Instead of adjusting the step size directly, each parameter maintains a gain value initialized to 1.0.
+Updates apply additive increases or multiplicative decreases to this gain.
+The effective step size for a parameter is the product of its initial step size and its current gain.

-***Note***: This variant originates from the t-SNE cost function optimization.
-See the reference below.
+Note: This variant originates from optimization of the t-SNE cost function.

 #### Constructors